Thandai Kheer Recipe

 Instructions

-- Rinse rice with water and soak it in 1 cup of water for 20 minutes.
+- Rinse rice with water, then soak it in 1 cup of water for 20 minutes.

-- Heat milk in a heavy bottom pan over medium heat and bring it to a boil.
-Keep stirring frequently to avoid scorching at the bottom of the pan.
+- Heat milk in a heavy-bottomed pan over medium heat and bring it to a boil.
+Stir frequently to avoid scorching at the bottom of the pan.

 - Once the milk comes to a boil, reduce the heat to low.